saketc3112/Pay-Attention-to-Adverse-Weather/README.md

 5. 'splits' contains training, validation dataset splits provided in SeeingThroughFog paper.

+## Contributions

+This repository has been developed for multimodal fusion from the open source repository [Tensoflow Object Detection API](https://github.com/tensorflow/models/blob/master/research/object_detection/README.md)

 ## Citation
 If you find our code useful, please cite our paper. :)